operator-framework/enhancements/enhancements/sdk-kubernetes-1.20.md

 use v1beta1 or v1 CRDs. controller-gen and operator-sdk already support configurable CRD generation that gives users the ability to choose the version of CRD to generate.

-## Implementation History

-Major milestones in the life cycle of a proposal should be tracked in `Implementation History`.

-## Drawbacks

-None

-## Alternatives

-None

-## Infrastructure Needed

-None